dscamiss/blog/content/posts/optimal_learning_rates_one_layer.md

     = 0.
 \end{align*}
 $$
-The other third-order partial derivatives are similar.
+Similarly, the other third-order partial derivatives are also identically equal to \(0\).

 Plugging in the adjoints, we obtain
 $$